 - 6. Lab coats should be clean, wrinkle-free, and in good repair. - 7.
 IDs should be displayed in a visible location above the waist. - 8.
 Appropriate undergarments should always be worn. - 9.
 Hats are not to be worn unless they are required parts of a uniform. - 10.
 Shoes and socks are required in clinical settings.
-Sandals are not appropriate; the foot should be covered according to Occupational Safety and Health Administration (OSHA guidelines). - 11.
+Sandals are not appropriate; the footshould be covered according to Occupational Safety and Health Administration (OSHAguidelines). - 11.
 Jewelry should be appropriate for the environment, should not create a safety hazard for the wearer or anyone else and should not interfere with learning or clinical activities. - 12.
 Students should be aware that some internships and clinical sites may have policies limiting tattoos and piercings.
 These may need to be covered and/or removed. - 13.
 Smoking, the use of any tobacco products, or vaping is not permitted in any buildings or on the grounds of the Ohio State campus.
 The student cannot smoke, use other tobacco products, or vape at any clinical site. - 14.
 To avoid transmission of pathogens, eating is not permitted in any patient care area.
 Students are not allowed to eat while practicing clinical skills during lab.
 Hands must be washed before and after eating for clinical work or clinical skills practice. - 15.
 Body cleanliness is important in all academic and clinical settings.
 Perfumes, colognes, and aftershave lotions may be used in moderation.
 Some settings may prohibit these based on specific patient needs. - 16.
 Hair should be kept clean and well-groomed or styled.
 Long hair should be tied back to avoid interference with patient care activities. - 17.
-Fingernails should be kept clean and manicured and kept less than 1⁄4 inch long past the tip of the finger.
+Fingernails should be kept clean and manicured and kept less than 1⁄4 inch long past thetip of the finger.
 Artificial nails are prohibited due to their potential to harbor bacteria.
 Nail polish is typically prohibited in situations requiring aseptic care. - 18.
 Pants must fit at or above the waist and must not reveal underwear or the skin below the waist. - 19.
 Shorts are acceptable in some settings but should extend to the mid-thigh or below. - 20.
-Shirts must either be tucked in or come below the level of the pants so that will not ride up when bending over or reaching overhead. - 21.
-Skirt length shall be no shorter than three inches above the top of the knee; Split skirts and dress shorts are permitted if they fall within skirt guidelines.
+Shirts must either be tucked in or come below the level of the pants so that will not rideup when bending over or reaching overhead. - 21.
+Skirt length shall be no shorter than three inches above the top of the knee; Split skirtsand dress shorts are permitted if they fall within skirt guidelines. - 22.
+Facial make-up should be applied in moderation.

-- 22. Facial make-up should be applied in moderation. - 23.
 Note: For some religious or cultural customs, these requirements may be altered with consultation of faculty and supervisors.
 Some clinical environments do not allow for any accommodations and requirements cannot be altered due to patient safety.

-Subject Office Telephone E-mail/URL Director, Academic Affairs 206A Atwell Hall 614-292-4758 Dr. Marcia Nahikian-Nelms, PhD, RDN, LD, FAND Marcia.nahikian- nelms@osumc.edu Director, Student Services 206C Atwell Hall 614-685-1561 Lisa Terek, MS Lisa.Terek@osumc.edu
+Subject Office Telephone E-mail/URL Assistant Dean for Academic Affairs 206A Atwell Hall 614-292-4758 Dr. Marcia Nahikian-Nelms, PhD, RDN, LD, FAND Marcia.nahikian- nelms@osumc.edu Director, Academic Advising 206C Atwell Hall 614-685-1561 Lisa Terek, MS Lisa.Terek@osumc.edu Chair, Graduate Studies 2066 Graves Hall 614-366-2005 Dr. Amanda Agnew, PhD Amanda.Agnew@osumc.edu Manager, Graduate Program 206 Atwell Hall Ashley McCabe, MS. Ed.
+Ashley.McCabe@osumc.edu